St. Paddy's Peppermint Patty Cookies

 - Parchment paper or silicone baking mat(s)

-- In the bowl of a stand mixer put melted coconut oil, cacao or cocoa, and honey.
-Mix for about 2-3 minutes until well blended and cocoa has “melted” into the liquid ingredients.
+In the bowl of a stand mixer, add the melted coconut oil, cacao or cocoa, and honey.
+Mix for about 2-3 minutes until well blended.

-- Add coconut flour and mix, stopping to scrape down bowl, until the flour is completely blended into liquid ingredients.
-Blend until the mixture becomes smooth and glossy, about 2- 3 minutes.
+Add coconut flour, the Collagen Peptides and mix, until the flour is completely blended into liquid ingredients.
+Stop to scrape bowl if necessary.
+Blend until the mixture becomes smooth and glossy (about 2-3 minutes).

-- Preheat oven to 350 degrees F and place racks in top and bottom thirds of the oven.
+Preheat oven to 350 degrees and place racks on the top and bottom thirds of the oven.

-Baking with coconut flour also requires more eggs and sticky binders such as honey, maple syrup, coconut nectar, etc. These cookies deserve to be frosted with a Chocolate Mint Ganache Frosting.
-This recipe can be found here under Chocolate Ganache Frosting.
-To make mint frosting, delete the vanilla and add ¼ teaspoon pure mint extract.
+These cookies deserve to be frosted with a Chocolate Ganache Frosting.
+To make mint frosting, substitute the vanilla with ¼ teaspoon pure mint extract.